 Have you ever wondered why you are in the United States, or a certain country, etc.?
 Because of the choices your parents, grandparents or foster/adoptive parents made in their own choices of living spaces.
 Their choices affected you before you were born and it's a mystery.

-Some genealogists working on the Parker histories state it would help if more of the "Browsholme" or Cornwall descended Parkers would participate in the Parker DNA Project by testing but I submit that some of the Yorkshire Parkers have already given us this genealogy through the old colonial records and English documents of which I hope to post some here.
+Some genealogists working on the Parker histories state it would help if more of the "Browsholme" or Cornwall descended Parkers would participate in the Parker DNA Project by testing but I submit that some of the English Parkers have already given us this genealogy through the old colonial records and English documents of which I hope to post some here.

 Now, the traffic signal has turned green, and we will continue on down the road...